stevekuznetsov/expo/docs/pages/tutorial/image-picker.md

 import Video from '~/components/plugins/Video';
 import { Terminal } from '~/ui/components/Snippet';

-In the previous module, you used code from React and React Native in the app.
-React gives a nice way to build components and React Native gives pre-built components that work on iOS, Android, and web &mdash; such as `View`, `Text`, `Pressable`.
+React Native does give pre-built components that work on iOS, Android, and web &mdash; such as `View`, `Text`, `Pressable`.
 However, React Native does not provide a way to select an image from the device's media library.
-The app you are building requires this functionality and after the image is selected, replace the placeholder image with it.
+The app you are building requires this functionality to replace the placeholder image with the selected image.

-At the same time, the app you are building needs a solution that works on all platforms and do not have to worry about supporting each platform from scratch by writing native code.
-For this, let's use an Expo library called [expo-image-picker](/versions/latest/sdk/imagepicker).
+At the same time, the app you are building needs a solution that works on all platforms and does not have to worry about supporting each platform from scratch by writing native code.

+To achieve this, let's use an Expo library called [expo-image-picker](/versions/latest/sdk/imagepicker).
 Here is a brief description of what the library does:

 > `expo-image-picker` provides access to the system's user interface (UI) for selecting images and videos from the phone's library or taking a photo with the camera.

 ## Step 1: Install expo-image-picker

-First, install the `expo-image-picker` library in your Expo project by running the following command:
+Install the `expo-image-picker` library in your Expo project by running the following command:

 <Terminal cmd={['$ npx expo install expo-image-picker']} />

-This will tell npm (or yarn) to install a version of the `expo-image-picker` library that is compatible with the Expo SDK version that your project uses.
+This will tell npm (or yarn) to install a version of the library that is compatible with the Expo SDK version that your project uses.

 > If you cloned the app from the GitHub repository, you do not have to install this library as it is already included in the list of dependencies.

 ## Step 2: Pick an image from the device's media library

 After installing the library, you can use it in your project. `expo-image-picker` provides `launchImageLibraryAsync()` method that displays the system UI for choosing an image or a video from the phone's library.
-You can also pass an [`ImagePickerOptions` object](/versions/latest/sdk/imagepicker/#imagepickeroptions) when invoking the function to specify different options.
-For example, you can pass options such as `aspect` to specify the aspect ratio to maintain if the user is allowed to edit the image when picking the image.

-You can also pass `mediaTypes` to specify the types of media that the user can pick.
-For example, the default value of this option is `ImagePicker.MediaTypeOptions.Images` which means that the user can only select images.

-For our app, we will pass the following options:

-- `aspect`
-- `quality`
-- `allowsEditing`

-We will not use `mediaTypes` since we only want to pick images which is the default option.

-> **Tip**: You can read more about what each option does in the [ImagePickerOptions](/versions/latest/sdk/imagepicker/#imagepickeroptions) table.

 ### Step 2.1: Create a handler method to pick the image

 The styled button created in the previous module will be used to pick an image from the device's media library.
-When this button is pressed, you have to invoke a custom handler method to pick the image.
-Start by creating a handler method called `pickImageHandler()` inside the `App` component:
+When this button is pressed, a custom handler method is invoked to pick the image.

+In **App.js**, import the `expo-image-picker` library and create `pickImageHandler()` method inside the `App` component:

 <!-- prettier-ignore -->
 ```js